Free Improvisation and Using What's Already There

 The angel Gabriel from heaven came (from heaven came)

 His wings as drifted snow, his eyes as flame (his eyes as flame)

 "All hail" said he "thou lowly maiden Ma-ry" (-den Ma-ry)

 Glo-, (Glo-), Glo-ria

 Obviously, the same thing won't work in every case - that's the whole point of improvisation!
-But these hints will cover quite a range of situations.
-I am sure that once you start experimenting and extending your musical imagination, you will find many more ways of doing things as you practice, develop and improve your very useful, newly acquired skill.
-Enjoy it and nurture it!
+But these comments cover a fair range of situations.
+I am sure that once you start experimenting and extending your musical imagination you will find many more ways of doing things as you practice, develop and improve this very useful skill.

 Back to Training Page